If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 This also allows for a wider international reach as foreign attendees can watch the webinar at their respective time zones.

-To participate in webinars, attendees need to register at your landing page.
-Here, you can obtain tons of emails to build your email list — a vital thing for every serious marketer.
+To participate in webinars, attendees in your business community need to register at your landing page.
+Here, you can obtain tons of emails to build your email address lists — a vital thing for every serious marketer.

 You can use these registrant emails to build your promotional list – email marketing can give you a $32 ROI for every $1 spend, after all.